-The School will annually determine whether to participate in its Sponsor's plan for the mental health assistance allocation.
+The School will participate in its Sponsor's plan for the mental health assistance allocation.
 If the School develops its own plan, it must submit that plan to its governing board for approval.
 After the plan is approved by the governing board, it must be provided to the School's Sponsor.